 He is active in ASTC, being a past member of its Program Committee, Professional Development Committee and past chair of its Education Committee, and its Leading Edge Awards Selection Committee.
 He is also active in NSTA, having been Program or General Chair for three of NSTA's Conventions, in addition to currently serving on its board of directors.

 He has dedicated many years to identifying effective ways to teach astronomy concepts, especially through his involvement with the Astronomical Society of the Pacific (ASP), the largest international society dedicated to astronomy education in and out of school.
 He is a past board member and a past president of the ASP.

-He is the author of 25 science books for children, including Explore A T.rex, the Fossil Detective series of four books and the popular Totally series of six books (Totally Dinosaurs in 2000 to Totally Sea Creatures in 2003).
-His most recent children's books are The Amazing Squishy T.rex, and When the Sun Goes Dark, which was released just in time for the 2017 total solar eclipse.
+He is the author of 26 science books for children, including Explore A T.rex, the Fossil Detective series of four books and the popular Totally series of six books (Totally Dinosaurs in 2000 to Totally Sea Creatures in 2003).
+His most recent children’s books are The Amazing Squishy T.rex, and When the Sun Goes Dark, which was released just in time for the 2017 total solar eclipse.
 His books have sold more than 2 million copies worldwide and have been translated into as many as 23 languages.
 His Uncover A T.rex book was a 2003 Parents Choice Award Winner, and his Fossil Detective Woolly Mammoth received a 2006 iParenting Media award.
-He is also co-author/editor of several curriculum resources for teachers, including Astro-Adventures, Universe At Your Fingertips, and More Universe At Your Fingertips.
-His most recent teacher resource book, Solar Science, is published by NSTA and included an Eclipse Observing Guide for the "All-American" total solar eclipse in 2017.
-A free version of the guide is available on the NSTA website.
+He is also co-author/editor of several curriculum resources for teachers, including Astro-Adventures, Universe At Your Fingertips and More Universe At Your Fingertips.
+His most recent teacher resource book, Solar Science, is published by NSTA and included an Eclipse Observing Guide for the “All-American” total solar eclipse in 2017.